decalage2/balbuzard/README.md

 License
 -------

-This license applies to the Balbuzard package, apart from the thirdparty folder which contains third-party files published with their own license.
+This license applies to the whole Balbuzard package including balbuzard, bbcrack, bbharvest and bbtrans, apart from the thirdparty and plugins folders which contain third-party files published with their own license.

-The Balbuzard package is copyright (c) 2007-2013, Philippe Lagadec (http://www.decalage.info) All rights reserved.
+The Balbuzard package is copyright (c) 2007-2014, Philippe Lagadec (http://www.decalage.info) All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,